NuGet/docs.microsoft.com-nuget/docs/reference/msbuild-targets.md

 ### Packing using a .nuspec

-You can use a `.nuspec` file to pack your project provided that you have a SDK project file to import `NuGet.Build.Tasks.Pack.targets` so that the pack task can be executed.
+Although it is recommended that you [include all the properties](../reference/msbuild-targets.md#pack-target) that are usually in the `.nuspec` file in the project file instead, you can choose to use a `.nuspec` file to pack your project.
+To use a `.nuspec` file.
+To use `.nuspec`, you must have an SDK project file that imports `NuGet.Build.Tasks.Pack.targets` so that the pack task can be executed.
 You still need to restore the project before you can pack a nuspec file.
 The target framework of the project file is irrelevant and not used when packing a nuspec.
 The following three MSBuild properties are relevant to packing using a `.nuspec`:

 1. `NuspecFile`: relative or absolute path to the `.nuspec` file being used for packing.
 1. `NuspecProperties`: a semicolon-separated list of key=value pairs.
 Due to the way MSBuild command-line parsing works, multiple properties must be specified as follows: `-p:NuspecProperties=\"key1=value1;key2=value2\"`.